geolibrerian/graphalchemy/doc/design.md

 GraphAlchemy does not make use of fancy Pythonic tricks.
 You stay in control of what happens :
-- you control when flushes happen
+- you control when commites happen
 - you can create objects without pre-persisting them
 - you can merge pre-hydrated objects with their image in the database _ ...